Mobility & Transportation

 Inclusive Multimodal Community Engagement Plan

-To create this wide dialog with as many people as possible, Jalisco designed a complex engagement plan.
-The engagement phase lasted for several months and included five modalities.
-Firstly, people could submit research, technical proposals, guidelines, or any existing document, contributing to the Non-Participative Observing Research.
+To create this wide dialogue with as many people as possible, Jalisco designed a thorough engagement plan.
+The engagement phase lasted for several months and included five modes of participation.
+In the first mode, people could submit research, technical proposals, guidelines, or any existing document, contributing to the Non-Participative Observing Research.

-After that, the other four modalities were activated to enable people from any given reality to share their ideas and experiences.
+After that, the other four modes were opened up, enabling people from all walks of life to share their ideas and experiences.
 People essentially answered the same questions — but they had different opportunities to participate.

 Participating via Maptionnaire, online community engagement platform

-The Secretary team created a map-based survey where residents answered a series of questions about their experiences of the avenue, how they use it, and what improvements they can suggest.
-In the end, most of the residents participated via Maptionnaire because they could fill in the survey from their own devices at any time without the need to travel for a meeting.
+The Secretariat team created a map-based survey where residents answered a series of questions about their experiences with the avenue, how they use it, and what improvements they suggest.
+In the end, most of the residents participated via Maptionnaire because they could fill in the survey from their own devices at any time, without the need to travel for a meeting — just one of the many benefits of using digital map-based engagement in transportation planning.

 Answering the quick survey at the stoplights

 Road Safety police surveyed drivers at 32 stop lights along the avenue.
 They used a simple checkbox questionnaire, identifying the type of vehicle, how many people are inside, where they are heading, and why.
-Respondents could also propose an intervention to make the avenue better that a police officer would take note of.
+Respondents could also propose an intervention to improve the avenue, which a police officer would take note of.

 Attending assemblies

-Locals and stakeholders attended dialog tables where they discussed López Mateos and brought up suggestions.
-It was crucial to organize these dialogues for all the stakeholders, including, for example, police workers, schools and universities along the avenue, transportation organizations, NGOs, and developers.
+Locals and stakeholders attended dialogue tables where they discussed López Mateos and brought up suggestions.
+It was crucial to organize these dialogues for all the stakeholders, including police workers, schools and universities along the avenue, transportation organizations, NGOs, and developers.

 Answering a survey in-person

-The municipal departments in charge of Citizen Participation in collaboration with the Institute of Statistical and Geographical Information had people on their teams visit a randomized sample of homes in 200 neighborhoods and ask questions about the avenue.
+The municipal departments in charge of community engagement, in collaboration with the Institute of Statistical and Geographical Information, had people on their teams visit a randomized sample of homes in 200 neighborhoods and ask questions about the avenue.

 a map showing Lopez Mateos Avenue around which the engagement activities took place